opengovsg/sgID-microsite/terms_of_use.md

 ## 5. Your Consent to Access Functions of Your Device

 Use of the Service may require you to allow access by the Service to certain functions of your device, such as push notifications, the obtaining and/or sharing of your location, or the collection of data from you in connection with the Service.
 Please also see clause 8 (Privacy Policy).
 Your use of the Service shall constitute your consent to the access by the Service of such functions of your device as may be reasonably required by the Service.

+## 5A.
+Ownership of Feedback/Requests/Suggestions

+You agree that all title and interest in any feedback, requests or suggestions from you concerning the Services shall be owned by GovTech.

+## 5B.
+Confidentiality

+5B.1 If you receive information or data (in whatever form) from GovTech or a Third Party which is designated confidential or proprietary or is otherwise reasonably understood to be confidential or proprietary (collectively, “Confidential Information”), you shall not use, disclose or reproduce the Confidential Information except for the purpose for which it was provided to you.
+If consent to disclose the Confidential Information to a third party is given by GovTech or the Third Party to you, any act or omission in respect of the Confidential Information by that person shall be deemed to be your act or omission and you agree to be fully liable for the same.
+In all cases, you shall protect the Confidential Information to the same extent you protect your own confidential information but in no event less than a reasonable standard of care.
+You shall ensure that any recipients are bound by confidentiality terms at least as restrictive as this Clause.

+5B.2 You shall destroy any Confidential Information immediately upon request by GovTech or the Third Party.

+5B.3 In the event:

+> 5B.3.1 you are, or likely to be, required by an order of court to disclose Confidential Information; or

+> 5B.3.2 you have reasonable grounds to suspect the unauthorised use or disclosure or reproduction of Confidential Information;

+you shall immediately notify GovTech or the Third Party of the same and cooperate with GovTech or the Third Party to prevent or limit such disclosure.

+5B.4 Nothing in this Clause 5B shall prejudice GovTech’s or the Third Party’s other rights at law.

 ## 6. Disclaimers and Indemnity